 Moreover, you should use the right keywords.
-It’s not enough to simply target broad terms; you need to focus on specific, long-tail keywords that align with your audience’s search intent.
-A keyword strategy should guide your content creation, ensuring you’re targeting the right terms that your potential customers are searching for.
+Itβs not enough to simply target broad terms; you need to focus on specific, long-tail keywords that align with your audience’s search intent.
+A keyword strategy should guide your content creation, ensuring youβre targeting the right terms that your potential customers are searching for.
+An experienced SEO agency can research and refine these keywords, helping your content align with real search behavior and attract qualified traffic.

 2. The Competition is Fierce